- Process Plants

 Ethane is formed as a by-product in the first reactor section and needs to be recycled from the separation part of the plant.
 Fresh ethane (and/or propane*) can be additionally introduced into the process as co-feedstock for conversion in the PBC section.

 * Post bed cracking of propane co-feedstock to be finally confirmed in demo plant.

-Following commercial readiness of the OCM technology in 2016, Linde Engineering offers:
+Following commercial readiness of Gemini in 2016, Linde Engineering offers:

 - Engineering and supply of proprietary equipment